THM-MoTE/mope-atom-plugin/README.md

 ## Usage
 1. Configure the package settings to match your local machine!
-2. Setup a Mo|E project by defining a moie-project.json file in the project directory as described in the [Mo|E-Server README](https://git.thm.de/njss90/moie-server/blob/master/README.md)
+2. Setup a Mo|E project by defining a mope-project.json file in the project directory as described in the [Mo|E-Server README](https://github.com/THM-MoTE/mope-server/blob/master/README.md)
 3. Open the project directory in Atom
-4. Connect Atom with the server using `Command Palette` - `Moie: Connect`
+4. Connect Atom with the server using `Command Palette` - `Mope: Connect`